Emblem

 (max. capacity around 20 persons) does not normally cause them to fly away.

 Short-tailed Shearwaters taking flight.
-Like the Rhinoceros Auklet, they have webbed feet and take flight by first jumping across the water surface.
+Like the Rhinoceros Auklet, they have webbed feet and take flight by first hopping across the water surface.

-Enormous flocks of Red-necked Phalaropes and Short-tailed Shearwaters share territory in this case.
+Enormous flocks of Red-necked Phalaropes and Short-tailed Shearwaters appearing in the same area.

 The sea is covered with Short-tailed Shearwaters.
 Large numbers of these birds died last year due to lack of food.
 It is not yet known what will happen this year.
 [Update 28 May: This morning, at low tide, a couple of us surveyed the coast along the eastern side of the Notoro Peninsula just north of Futatsu-iwa, Abashiri, and we found only one dead body of a Short-tailed Shearwater, compared with the same time last year when we found several dead shearwaters and countless small feathers washing up along the shore.
 The Futatsu-iwa coast is on the leeward side of the currents and is generally very clean, but this year it was the cleanest we've seen it in the past 3-4 years.
 (More information about the Okhotsk Chapter's coastal bird surveys are on the Surveys page.)]

-Dark form of the Northern Fulmar (Furuma-kamome; Fulmarus glacialis), common in this area.
+Dark morph of the Northern Fulmar (Furuma-kamome), common in this area.

-Lightest form of the Northern Fulmar (Shiro-furuma-kamome), much rarer in this area than the dark form.
+Lightest morph of the Northern Fulmar (Shiro-furuma-kamome), much rarer in this area than the dark form.

-Adult Pelagic Cormorant (Hime-u; Phalacrocorax pelagicus) (left) and probably a juvenile (right).
+Adult Pelagic Cormorant (Hime-u) (left) and probably a juvenile (right).

 Minke whale coming up for air.